 \section{Introduction}

-Unsupervised Domain Adaptation (UDA) is a technique used to transfer knowledge from a labelled source domain to an unlabeled target domain, particularly useful when labelled data in the target domain are scarce or unavailable.
+Unsupervised Domain Adaptation (UDA) is a technique used to transfer knowledge from a labeled source domain to an unlabeled target domain.
+Such an approach is particularly useful when labeled data in the target domain is scarce or unavailable~\cite{xie2022collaborative}.
 Deep learning methods have become the predominant approach in UDA, offering advanced capabilities and significantly improved performance compared to traditional techniques.
-UDA's approach is crucial in situations where deep models' performance drops significantly due to the discrepancy between the data distributions in the source and target domains, a phenomenon known as domain shift~\cite{liu2022deep}.
+UDA is crucial in situations where the performance of deep models drops significantly due to the discrepancy between the data distributions in the source and target domains, a phenomenon known as domain shift~\cite{liu2022deep}.

 Applications of UDA are diverse, ranging from image and video analysis to natural language processing and time series data analysis.
-In time series data analysis and anomaly detection, UDA can be particularly challenging, given that often i) the nature of time series data across different domains is complex and varied~\cite{wilson2020survey,liu2022deep}, and ii) the number of anomalous classes changes between the source and target domains.
+However, the time series domain differs greatly from the image and text data domains for which UDA methods are well developed~\cite{ismail2019deep,wen2020time}.
+UDA can be particularly challenging for time series analysis, given that often i) the aspects of time series that may be relevant to different tasks can vary greatly, such as frequency, magnitude, rate of change in either of these, global shape or local shape~\cite{wilson2020survey,liu2022deep,xu2024calibrated} and ii) the number of anomalous classes changes between the source and target domains.